Building raised beds

 You did it!

 Small square beds and rows are especially good for the children.
-When they watch their plants grow, water and care for them, they are much more inclined to try them at the dinner table!
-Building raised beds together can be a memorable exersize too.
+When they watch their plants grow, water them, care for them, they are much more inclined to try them at the dinner table!
+Building raised beds together can be a memorable experience.
+You can allow your kids to nail the pieces together and teach them how to level a raised bed.
+They would be thrilled to have this experience, and you don't have to worry if they make a mistake or two.
+After all, this is just a wooden box for your garden!

-Is not it amazing how simple pieces of wood put together can transform your backyard and your menu?
-Don't stop here, it is time for the planting mix...
+Is not it amazing how simple pieces of wood put together can transform your backyard, your menu, and your health?
+Don't stop here, it is time for the SFG Planting Mix...

 Return Home from Building raised beds